dasarimaniteja/Bloodbank/README.md

 - **Admin Dashboard:** Hospitals and admins can view analytics, manage requests, and oversee blood inventory.
 - **Donation History:** Donors can view their past donation history and upcoming opportunities.
 - **Notifications:** Email and dashboard notifications for urgent requests, donation opportunities, and achievements.
-- **Multi-Hospital Support:** Multiple hospitals can utilize Aura for independent supply chain management.
+- **Multi-Hospital Support:** Multiple hospitals can utilize Bloodbank for independent supply chain management.
 - **Accessibility:** Designed with accessibility and usability for all users in mind.
 - **Custom Theming:** Personalize your interface with theme options.